-Body politics, loving myself and queerness: How my body became my home
+Body politics, loving myself and my queerness

 No matter how far we go in life, miles or achievements, no matter who or what we call our safe place, where we choose to reside, and no matter if we lose that place, thing or person… The one thing that remains always is our bodies.
 No matter what, our bodies are our homes.
 Our bodies are our unwavering, rock solid constants until our last spin around the sun.

 Our bodies have taken us through the good and the bad, the thick and the thin, through sickness and through health.